-Stephanie will assist in the development of internal motivation to identify individual strengths that will encourage overcoming personal barriers through a holistic approach.
-Not only is her aspiration to improve a person’s self-worth by providing guidance through difficulties in performance and arousal, but to assist in the development of healthy relationships, starting with achieving confidence and value in self.
+Stephanie assists in the development of internal motivation to identify individual strengths for overcoming personal barriers through a holistic approach.
+As a system’s therapist, Stephanie believes that it is integral to identify both internal and external systems when working with each client.
+Not only is her aspiration to provide a non-judgmental environment for individuals, couples and families to process concerns, but also to provide guidance in the development of healthy relationships, starting with achieving confidence and value in self.

-Stephanie’s non-judgmental approach allows individuals and couples to openly discuss concerns with their sexual functioning, expression and trauma.
+Stephanie’s integrative approach allows individuals and couples to openly discuss concerns with their sexual functioning, expression and trauma.
 Stephanie’s view of trauma is an unplanned, alteration in a prospective life journey that may hinder the sense of safety, self-worth, identity or engagement in relationships.
-She helps clients develop and strengthen coping mechanisms through psychotherapy utilizing a cognitive behavioral approach, while processing through distressing situations or experiencing sexual aversion.
+She helps clients to develop and strengthen coping mechanisms through psychotherapy from a Bowenian approach, utilizing cognitive behavioral therapy and inner-child exploration coupled with experiential sessions, in processing through distressing situations, reflecting on past negative an positive experiences or experiencing sexual aversion.